Torres replacement, Sterling's contract and how Man City's January transfer window could look

 Barcelona have moved quickly to wrap up the signing of City winger Ferran Torres in a deal worth €55m (£46m/$62m), plus a further €10m in add-ons.

-The Spain international has been sensational for his country, but his club career has not really taken off at the Etihad, so it was no surprise that he sought a return to La Liga.
+The Spain international has been sensational for his country, but his club career has not really taken off at the Etihad, so it is understandable that he would want a move back to La Liga.

 It represents good money for City, who will more than double the fee they paid Valencia for Torres 18 months ago, and Guardiola insists that any other players that want to leave can go.

-The Torres deal will see academy star Cole Palmer promoted up the attacking pecking order, rather than being sent out on loan.
+The deal will see academy star Cole Palmer promoted up the attacking pecking order, rather than potentially going out on loan.

 Elsewhere, Fernandinho has again been linked with a move back to former club Atletico Mineiro, but GOAL has been told that he will stay in the Premier League, at least until his contract runs out this summer.